amida-tech/recruitment-registry/api/docs/api.md

 	});
 ```

-Server responds with answers in the the response body and the format is identical to how answers are posted except an additional language field
+Server responds with answers in the the response body and the format is identical to how answers are created except an additional language field

 ```js
 [